|Nutritional Guidelines (per serving)|

 These Korean tong dak chicken wings are juicy, spicy, and sweet, and it's impossible to just eat one.
 When choosing your fresh chicken wings and drumettes at the store, bear in mind that smaller wings (from younger chickens) are likely to be more tender, while larger ones will have more meat and may be juicier.

 The key to this Korean barbecue chicken wings recipe is cooking the wings twice—once while browning them in a pan on the stove, and again while roasting them in the oven.
 If you want to boost the hot factor for these wings, add some extra kochujang—just be careful not to add too much.

-- Mix all ingredients but the chicken together for the sauce.
+Mix all ingredients, except the chicken, together for the sauce.

 Marinate chicken for at least an hour in the sauce (a few hours is better).

 Preheat oven to 400 F. In a heated cast iron or heavy pan on the stove, over medium high-heat, brown the chicken on all sides, reserving the marinade for later.